Are boundaries holding you back?Nov 02, 2020

 Do you control everything because you have all these plates spinning?

-Actually, most women end up spinning so many plates that they have to have some element of control, or feel like they are in control because otherwise they know that a plate is going to drop.
+Actually, most high achieving business owners end up spinning so many plates that they have to have some element of control, or feel like they are in control because otherwise they know that a plate is going to drop.
 They absolutely do not want a plate to smash, because we just can’t have that.

-Why it is that we have an issue with this?
+Why it is that so many have an issue with this?
 Why is that most women, and I’m certainly not saying this isn’t a problem that guys have, because it is, but it seems to be more prevalent in women, especially mums in business.